mp81ss/winnfsd/README.md

 * Remove some compiler error on newer compiler
 * Add the ```-allow``` option to set whitelist client ip

+# WARNING!!!
+Compiling with mingw32, everything is ok.\
+Compiling with mingw64, server hangs, hanging clients too, both in my fork and in the original repo.

 Original Description
 --------------------
 WinNFSd is a Network File System V3 (NFS) server for Windows.